8-year-old killed, 3 others injured in St. Louis shooting

-ST. LOUIS — Police say an 8-year-old girl has been killed and three others injured in a shooting near a high school in St. Louis.
+ST. LOUIS — Police say an 8-year-old girl has been killed and three others injured in a shooting near a high school in St. Louis, bringing the number of children killed by gunfire in the city to at least a dozen since June.

 The St. Louis Post-Dispatch reports the shooting happened about 8 p.m.
 Friday outside Harold’s Chop Suey restaurant in the city’s Academy neighborhood.

-Police Chief John Hayden said the girl and her family had attended a football exhibition about a block away at Soldan High School.
+Police Chief John Hayden said the girl, identified by police as Jurnee Thompson, and her family had attended a football exhibition about a block away at Soldan High School.
 Hayden says fights broke out at the event, and police tried to clear the area when shots rang out.

-Police say the injured included two 16-year-old boys and a woman in her 40s.
+Police say the injured included two 16-year-old boys and 64-year-old woman.
 Hayden says “two or three” of the people who were shot were related.

 Information from: St. Louis Post-Dispatch, http://www.stltoday.com